CNG Buses Explained: How They Work and Their Advantages

 Are natural gas buses more difficult to maintain?

 Mechanics must have the skills necessary to maintain different types of buses.
 They have to understand the properties of the fuels used in them.
+This situation is similar to how diesel mechanics get different training than those working on gasoline vehicles.

 Are CNG bus facilities and fueling stations hazardous?

-The reality is that diesel bus facilities typically store much larger quantities of fuel on-site than CNG facilities, putting them at greater risk.
+Additionally, diesel bus facilities typically store much larger quantities of fuel on-site than CNG facilities, putting them at greater risk.
 Ground soil contamination from diesel tank leaks is another issue that CNG facilities do not face.

 Are CNG buses better than diesel?